RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/reactive-microservices/02-creating-simple-rest-service.md

 **1. Creating your first Verticle**

 We will start by creating the `CartServiceVerticle` like this.
+Create this file and add this code to the `src/main/java/com/redhat/coolstore/CartServiceVerticle.java` file:

 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/CartServiceVerticle.java" data-target="replace">
 package com.redhat.coolstore;